 Amanda Knox has said she wants to visit the grave of murdered British student Meredith Kercher.

-Miss Knox went on trial for the murder of the 21-year-old and once more faces claims that she was involved in the killing in Perugia.
+Knox went on trial for the murder of the 21-year-old and once more faces claims she was involved in the killing in Perugia in Italy.

 “The ideal situation in my mind is that they could show me Meredith’s grave.
-Because it was like I wasn’t allowed to grieve, either, and that would mean a lot to me,” she told USA Today.
+Because it was like I wasn’t allowed to grieve, either, and that would mean a lot to me,” she told the USA Today newspaper.

-Her book, Waiting To Be Heard, was published in the United States yesterday.
-It will not be published in the UK because of concerns about Britain’s libel laws.
+Her book, Waiting To Be Heard, was published in the US this week.
+It will not be published in Britain because of concerns about libel laws.

-Miss Knox returned to her home in Seattle after she was dramatically cleared in 2011 following four years in jail.
+Knox returned to her home in Seattle after she was cleared in 2011 following four years in jail.

 She faces the prospect of an extradition request from the Italian government and a new trial in Florence.